Flight lieutenant: RAF Air Cadets

 In the Air Training Corps, a flight lieutenant is usually the officer commanding of a squadron, appointed under a Cadet Forces Commission.
 Retired flight lieutenants are the first rank that may continue to use their rank after they have left active service.

 Insignia

 The rank insignia consists of two narrow blue bands on slightly wider black bands.
 This is worn on both the lower sleeves of the tunic or on the shoulders of the flight suit or the casual uniform.
 The rank insignia on the mess uniform is similar to the naval pattern, being two band of gold running around each cuff but without the Royal Navy's loop.
 Unlike senior RAF officers, flight lieutenants are not entitled to fly a command flag under any circumstances.

-Other air forces

-The rank of flight lieutenant is also used in a number of the air forces in the Commonwealth, including the Bangladesh Air Force, Ghana Air Force, Indian Air Force, Namibian Air Force, Pakistan Air Force, Royal Australian Air Force and Royal New Zealand Air Force.
-It is also used in the Egyptian Air Force, Hellenic Air Force, Royal Air Force of Oman, Royal Thai Air Force and the Air Force of Zimbabwe.

-Canada is a unique exception.
-Due to the unification of the Canadian Armed Forces in 1968, the air force rank titles are the same as those of the Canadian Army.
-Like their Commonwealth counterparts, striped rank braids increase from OF-1 to OF-5 in half strip increments.
-Unique to Canada is the 'pearl grey' (silver) colour for the narrow bands as opposed to the traditional light blue; this was chosen to match the colour of enlisted members' insignia in order to better reflect the RCAF's modern philosophy of 'One team, One mission'.
-The decision was taken not to restore the historic rank titles for the RCAF due to it being deemed 'too confusing'.

-Until the late 1970s, the Royal Malaysian Air Force used the rank.
-Thereafter the rank of captain was used instead.